RWS/rws.github.io/articles/appstore-publishing-overview.md

 ---
+uid: appstore-publishing-overview
 title: "AppStore Publishing Guide"
+description: "Learn how to publish and distribute applications across the RWS ecosystem through the AppStore"
+author: "RWS"
+ms.date: "01/15/2024"
 ---

 ## AppStore Publishing Guide

-RWS provides several pathways for developers to distribute their applications and plugins.
-Whether you're building plugins for **Trados Studio**, add-ons for **Trados Cloud**, or integrations with **Language Weaver**, **Tridion** etc..., this guide will help you navigate the current publishing process.
+RWS provides several pathways for developers to distribute their applications and integrations across our product ecosystem.
+Whether you're building **Studio plugins**, **Cloud add-ons**, **Language Weaver integrations**, **Tridion extensions**, or solutions for other **RWS products**, this guide will help you navigate the current publishing process.

 ### Current Publishing Process